Nasaan Ka, Elisa?

 Nasaan Ka, Elisa? is a Philippine television drama crime series broadcast by ABS-CBN.
 The series is based on the 2009 Chilean telenovela of the same title.
 Directed by Jerome C. Pobocan and Richard I. Arellano, it stars Melissa Ricks.
 It aired on the network's Primetime Bida line up and worldwide on TFC from September 12, 2011 to January 13, 2012, replacing SNN: Showbiz News Ngayon and was replaced by Walang Hanggan.

-Since July 2016, the series is streaming online on YouTube.
+The pilot episode of this series, along with episodes 2, 3, and 5 are available on Youtube.
+The rest of the episodes are not yet available.

 Overview

 Initially, Nasaan Ka, Elisa? was supposed to be part of ABS-CBN's new line up afternoon dramas; it was promoted along with Mula sa Puso and Maria la del Barrio as part of Kapamilya Gold.
 The tentative airing date was March 21, 2011.
-After the delayed airing, the drama finally premiered on September 12, 2011 on Primetime Bida, replacing the evening talk show SNN: Showbiz News Ngayon.
+After a long delay, the drama finally premiered on September 12, 2011 on Primetime Bida, replacing the evening talk show SNN: Showbiz News Ngayon.

-After its final episode on January 13, 2012, Nasaan Ka, Elisa? was replaced by Walang Hanggan (where Ricks and Bascon herself & himself is one of the cast members) which premiered on January 16, 2012.
+After its final episode on January 13, 2012, Nasaan Ka, Elisa? was replaced by Walang Hanggan (where Ricks and Bascon were also cast members) which premiered on January 16, 2012.

 Premise

 Elisa Altamira (Melissa Ricks) is a beautiful and wealthy teenager.
 The eldest daughter of Mariano (Albert Martinez) and Dana Altamira (Agot Isidro), Elisa is lauded as the perfect daughter.
 Yet, she is not who her parents think she is.

-One night after Mariano's party, Elisa insisted on her father to go out with her younger sister Christina (Isabella de Leon) and her cousins Santi (Franco Daza) and Edward (Aldred Gatchalian).
-They go to a local club where they are having a party, they saw Elisa dancing gracefully.
-But afterwards, the three except Elisa got drunk and later discovers that she is missing.
-The family hire private investigators to find out what happened to Elisa.
+One night after Mariano's party, Elisa begged for her father's permission to go out with her younger sister Chrissy (Isabella de Leon) and her cousins Santi (Franco Daza) and Edward (Aldred Gatchalian).
+They head over to another party at a local club, where they saw Elisa dancing gracefully.
+But afterwards, Chrissy, Santi, and Edward all got drunk and eventually, discover that Elisa is missing.
+The family hires private investigators to find out what happened to her.